Windows OS Hub

 copy all disks and mainntain layuout

-Specify the new disk size for your new VM.
-As you can see, 48 GB is occupied in the guest OS, and the disk size is 150 GB.
+Specify the new virtual disk size for your new VM.
+In my example, 48 GB on the virtual disk is occupied by the guest OS, and the total disk size is 150 GB.
 We will reduce the size of the virtual disk to 60 GB.

 mainttain disk size vm converter Shrink a VMDK using VMware Converter

 Run the VM conversion process.
-Then you can power off the source VM and power on the new one.
-Make sure that the disk size has been reduced.
-After that the original VM may be removed.
+When finished, turn off the source VM and power on the new one.
+Check that the virtual disk size has been reduced.
+The original VM can then be removed.

 Facebook Twitter Google + Pinterest